 Any lawyer who works closely with substance abusers should be familiar with the New Jersey Drug Court program, which offers addicts a way to work on controlling their addictions while avoiding lengthy terms of incarceration for their crimes.
 The focus of these programs is to provide treatment to an addict rather than throw him or her in jail.

 At The Gorman Law Firm, Scott Gorman represents those who have been charged with substance abuse or related drug crimes in New Jersey.
-For more information on drug crimes, penalties and options for defense, contact a Hackensack drug lawyer at the firm today.
+For more information on drug crimes, penalties, and options for defense, contact an Essex County drug lawyer at the firm today.

 Published in Categories: Criminal Defense, Drug Posession